-Additionally, participants in the US must not take medications that are mild, moderate, or potent inhibitors of CYP3A or CYP2C8 (Table 8).
+Additionally, participants in the US, Brazil, Israel, and any other sites following FDA partial clinical hold conditions must not take medications that are mild, moderate, or potent inhibitors of CYP3A or CYP2C8 (Table 8).

 Please note that the lists provided in Table 7 and Table 8 are not exhaustive and that the product information of drugs intended for concomitant use should be consulted.